Cuban Soul: David Soul and Ernest Hemingway

 The documentary follows David’s journey into the increasingly and unexpectedly challenging and dramatic unknown.
 It starts with naïve excitement at being able to combine his two childhood passions: Hemingway and Cuba.
 The team comes together on a shared mission, and the documentary crew is following every twist and turn as it evolves into something far beyond expectation.

 To David, “yes” means “yes”!
 The chance to do the right thing and show what he stands for… standing by his word to the Hemingway Museum, an institution which, despite many disappointments in the past, continues to survive to preserve the legacy of Ernest Hemingway.
-This is what is driving David to fulfill his promise…. even as he learns that the good work he is doing to rebuild an American icon’s automobile is or was recently, counter to U.S. law.
-Still the U.S. Presidential election of 2016, depending on who wins, may turn the story around.
-We shall see.
+This is what is driving David to fulfill his promise…. even as he learns that the good work he is doing to rebuild an American icon’s automobile is counter to U.S. law.

 As am I.